 - 1 (15-ounces) can straw mushrooms

-- 1 pound large shrimp, peeled, deveined with tails on
+- 1 pound large shrimp, peeled, deveined with tails on or off

 - A handful of fresh cilantro, roughly chopped